Inside your paper, give credit to the works you quote.

 Not every article will have a Digital Object Identifier (DOI) number in the reference citation.

-If no DOI is assigned to an article, but you retrieved the article online, be sure to include the URL for the page where you found the article, using the following format: Retrieved from http://www.websiteaddress.com
+If no DOI is assigned to an article, but you retrieved the article online, be sure to include the URL for the page where you found the article: http://www.websiteaddress.com

 Gubbins, H., O'Halloran, S.,